zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/speed-up-ds-with-the-ads-sdk/binary-classification-attrition.md

 1. **Local explanations**: ``local_explainer = explainer.local_explanation()``
 1. **Feature important**: ``global_explainer.feature_importance_summary()`` and ``global_explainer.compute_feature_importance()``

-## Task 3: Install a Conda Package
+## Task 3: Install a Conda Environment

-A conda package is a collection of libraries, programs, components and metadata.
+A conda environment is a collection of libraries, programs, components and metadata.
 It defines a reproducible set of libraries that are used in the data science environment.
 There is an Environment Explore that allows you to learn about the different conda environments that are available.
 We are going to use the General Machine Learning for CPUs conda.

 1. Open a terminal window by clicking on **File**, **New** and then **Terminal**.
 1. Run the command: `odsc conda install -s generalml_p37_cpu_v1`
 1. You will receive a prompt related to what version number you want.
 Press `Enter` to select the default.
-1. Wait for the conda package to be installed.
+1. Wait for the conda environment to be installed.

 ## Task 4: Binary Classification Model